-Pursuant to these requirements, the Secretary is advising the State of available sources of technical assistance, including OSEP-funded technical assistance centers and resources at the following website: https://osep.communities.ed.gov, and requiring the State to work with appropriate entities.
+Pursuant to these requirements, the Secretary is advising the State of available sources of technical assistance, including OSEP-funded technical assistance centers and resources at the following websites: Monitoring and State Improvement Planning (MSIP) | OSEP Ideas That Work, Individuals with Disabilities Education Act (IDEA) Topic Areas, and requiring the State to work with appropriate entities.
 In addition, the State should consider accessing technical assistance from other Department-funded centers such as the Comprehensive Centers with resources at the following link: https://compcenternetwork.org/states.
 The Secretary directs the State to determine the results elements and/or compliance indicators, and improvement strategies, on which it will focus its use of available technical assistance, in order to improve its performance.
 We strongly encourage the State to access technical assistance related to those results elements and compliance indicators for which the State received a score of zero.
-Your State must report with its FFY 2020 SPP/APR submission, due February 1, 2022, on:
+Your State must report with its FFY 2021 SPP/APR submission, due February 1, 2023, on:

-- (1) the technical assistance sources from which the State received assistance; and - (2) the actions the State took as a result of that technical assistance.
+(1) the technical assistance sources from which the State received assistance; and

+(2) the actions the State took as a result of that technical assistance.

-As required by IDEA section 616(e)(7) and 34 C.F.R. § 300.606, your State must notify the public that the Secretary of Education has taken the above enforcement actions, including, at a minimum, by posting a public notice on its website and distributing the notice to the media and through public agencies.
+As required by IDEA Section 616(e)(7) and 34 C.F.R. § 300.606, your State must notify the public that the Secretary of Education has taken the above enforcement actions, including, at a minimum, by posting a public notice on its website and distributing the notice to the media and through public agencies.